About Our Unique MA in Organizational Leadership Program

-Admission criteria include a bachelor’s degree from an accredited institution with a cumulative GPA of at least 2.5, and two years work experience in mid-level management or higher.
+Admission criteria include a bachelor’s degree from an accredited institution with a cumulative GPA of at least 2.5, two years work experience with supervision or significant collaborative responsibility, two letters of reference, and an interview with the program director which includes an on-site writing assessment.
 Learn more about applying to the MA in Organizational Leadership program!

 Which degree?
 MA in Organizational Leadership or MBA?

 What’s the difference between a Master of Business Administration and a Master of Arts in Organizational Leadership?
 The MBA and MA in Organizational Leadership share core values and many courses.
 MBA students pursue a track focused on quantitative skills where the MA in Organizational Leadership develops more of a focus on inter-personal skills.
 EMU offers an excellent master of business administration.